Level: Advanced (Level 3)Awarding Body: Edexcel

 How is the course assessed?

 During the year you will have weekly homeworks, as well as half-termly “Tracker tests”.
-For these assessments you will receive a variety of feedback including written, verbal during lessons.
+For these assessments, you will receive a variety of feedback including written, and verbal during lessons.

 What do I need to qualify for this course?

 The General entry requirements for A Level courses are six GCSEs grades 9-4, including a Grade 4 and above in English Language and a Grade 7 and above in Maths.

 Our maths team here at St Charles consists of Head of Maths, Sam Amin, 2nd in department Balpreet Malhotra and Maths teachers, Jessy John, Avinash Belliyappa.
 Each of our teachers have Maths degrees and many years of teaching experience.

 Our Maths staff are always willing to offer support outside of class on top of our extensive programme of support workshops.

 Contact: Head of Maths, Sam Amin

 Here in the maths department we have some distinctive features that we are very proud of:

 The Maths Society - Students with a passion for maths are given the opportunity here to explore mathematics outside of the curriculum.
 They will attend lectures and seminars as well as receive support in applying to the UKs most prestigious universities for maths related degrees.